 How do I try?
 Bottles are for sale at the vineyard, online and at local stockists

-Stand-out sip: The 2015 Madeleine Angevine dry white wine won a gold medal at the UKVA English and Welsh wine competition.
+Stand-out sip: The Madeleine Angevine dry white is an award-winner.
 Their English sparkling “Sundancer” is a lip-smacking local alternative to champers.

 What?
 Chilford Hall Vineyard is owned by the Alper Family, who made their money in the Little Chef chains.
 But don’t worry, the wines produced here are much classier than your average Little Chef fry up!
 The first vines were planted in 1972 and it is now one of the most famous and celebrated vineyards in East Anglia.

 Where?
 Chilford Hall is near Linton, a village outside Cambridge.
-The 20 acres of vines are situated on the rolling chalk hills of the Cambridgeshire Downs, which have similar soil to the Champagne region! the winery holds wine tasting and tours through the summer months and has a shop and bistro in the stunning grounds of the Hall with is eclectic collection of art, sculpture and architectural oddities on display in the gardens.
+The 20 acres of vines are situated on the rolling chalk hills of the Cambridgeshire Downs, which have similar soil to the Champagne region.
+The winery holds wine tasting and tours through the summer months and has a shop in the stunning grounds of the Hall, with is eclectic collection of art, sculpture and architectural oddities on display in the gardens.

 How do I try?
 You can buy directly from the website or visit for a tour and tastings followed by afternoon tea, though they tell us they’re now fully booked for 2021 – bookings for 2022 open in January.

 Stand-out sip: The Chancellor (great name!) is a light sparkling wine that has won awards for its green apple, pear and lemon zest flavours.

 What?
-There’s been a vineyard here for around 25 years and the onsite winery (powered by renewable energy sources) now produces six wines as well as cider and fruit liqueurs.
+There’s been a vineyard here for more than 25 years and the onsite winery (powered by renewable energy sources) now produces a sparkling wine, whites and a red.

 Where?
 This 40-acre vineyard is on the edge of the Stour Valley in the beautiful Constable Country (technically Essex, but close enough to the border for us to claim it as Suffolk!).